-For new proposed irrigation schemes, there are different application requirements depending on whether the scheme intends to use Class B effluent (e.g. for irrigating silviculture, pastures, recreational grounds and selected crops), or Class A effluent (e.g. for irrigating raw edible crops or for urban/residential recycling).
+There are different application requirements for new proposed reuse schemes depending on whether the scheme intends to use Class B effluent (e.g. for irrigating tree plantations, pastures, recreational grounds and selected crops), or Class A effluent (e.g. for irrigating raw edible crops or for urban/residential recycling).

 For reuse of Class B effluent, the

-Environmental Guidelines for the Use of Recycled Water in Tasmania, December 2002 ("Tasmanian Recycled Water Guidelines") outline the environmental issues that must be addressed in a Development Proposal and Environmental Management Plan (DPEMP) for an effluent reuse scheme.
+Environmental Guidelines for the Use of Recycled Water in Tasmania, December 2002 ("Tasmanian Recycled Water Guidelines") outline the environmental issues that must be addressed in a Wastewater Reuse Environmental Management Plan (WREMP) or an equivalent document, such as an Environmental Effects Report (EER) or Environmental Impact Assessment (EIA) for an effluent reuse scheme.
 The guidelines also describe ongoing management requirements.

 Environmental Guidelines for the Use of Recycled Water in Tasmania, December 2002

-For reuse of Class A effluent, the DPEMP must address the more stringent requirements outlined in the
+For reuse of Class A effluent, the WREMP must address the more stringent requirements outlined in the

 Reviewing the EMP for a reuse scheme

 Effluent reuse schemes must be monitored to make sure that they do not cause environmental harm.
-If there is evidence of environmental harm, or if a scheme changes significantly, the Director of the EPA may require the Environmental Management Plan (EMP) for the activity to be reviewed.
+If there is evidence of environmental harm, or if a scheme changes significantly, the Director, EPA may require the WREMP for the activity to be reviewed.
 The Wastewater Reuse EMP Review Guidelines may be used to assist this process.